 How do you approach healthy baking?

-Meaning, you don’t boot out an ingredient just because the replacement is less nasty.
-You should also consider the nutritional profile of the substitute.
-As they say, hit two birds with one stone.
+You don’t remove an ingredient just because the replacement is less nasty.
+You should also consider the substitute’s nutritional profile.
+As the cliche goes: “Hit two birds with one stone.”

-Certainly, you don’t have to sacrifice the sinfully good taste of your favorite chocolate chip cookie for health, because you can have both.
+Indeed, you don’t have to sacrifice the sinful taste of your favorite chocolate chip cookie for health because you can have both.

-But, there’s a catch.
-Every ingredient swap does alter the flavor and texture of baked goods.
-You may have to adjust other ingredients, as well.
+But there’s a catch.
+Every ingredient swap alters the flavor and texture of baked goods, so you may have to adjust other ingredients as well.

 The trick is to tread with caution and experiment.

-Keep reading and you’ll find out that it’s not that difficult.
+Keep reading, and you’ll discover it’s not that difficult.

 The beauty of baking is the array of ingredients you can play around with.
 Let’s look at what you can swap for traditional ingredients.

-There are a number of alternatives to sugar in baking.
-Natural sweeteners like honey, maple syrup, or dates not only sweeten but also add unique flavors and health benefits.
+Sugar alternatives in baking can significantly reduce refined sugars in baked goods.
+Natural sweeteners like honey, maple syrup, or dates sweeten and add unique flavors and health benefits.
 But mind the consistency because they can make your batter more liquid.

-Whole grain flours like whole wheat and spelt can up the fiber and protein in your bakes, giving you a fuller feeling.
-They can lend a heavier texture to your bakes, though.
+Whole-grain flour, such as whole wheat and spelt, can increase the fiber and protein in baked goods, giving you a fuller feeling.
+However, it can also lend a heavier texture to baked goods.

 On the other hand, gluten-free flours like almond, coconut, and oat flour work great for those with gluten intolerance.
 Be prepared for a bit of a texture change and a hint of their inherent flavors.